 Some hubs are better than others, so you should consider what airport you will be connecting in when booking your flights.
 Delays at a busy hub can ruin your whole trip, so if a better alternative is available, you should opt for it.
-According to the U.S. Department of Transportation's Bureau of Transportation Statistics, the ones with the most delays include Philadelphia International, Dallas/Fort Worth International, Boston Logan International, JFK, George Bush Intercontinental, Denver International, LaGuardia, Chicago O'Hare, Newark-Liberty International and San Francisco International.
+According to the U.S. Department of Transportation's statistics, the airports with the most delays include Philadelphia International, Dallas/Fort Worth International, Boston Logan International, JFK, George Bush Intercontinental, Denver International, LaGuardia, Chicago O'Hare, Newark-Liberty International, and San Francisco International.

 Avoid the Last Flight of the Day

-It takes only one disaster -- weather or a mechanical issue, for example-- to cause a flight delay or cancellation.
-And no matter what the cause, if you miss that last flight of the day, you will probably be staying at your location overnight.
+It takes only one disaster, weather or a mechanical issue, for example-, to cause a flight delay or cancellation.
+No matter what the cause, if you miss that last flight of the day, you will probably be staying at your location overnight.
 When making a lot of connections, get an early start and give yourself plenty of time to get to your destination.

 Check in Before Arriving to the Airport

-These days, anyone can print a boarding pass in the comfort of their home.
-They can also download a mobile boarding pass on their smartphones.
+These days, anyone can print a boarding pass from the comfort of their home or download it to their phone.
 So why waste time at the airport checking in via skycaps, kiosks, or ticketing agents?
-Plus, if you need to make changes, it’s less crowded at customer service counters or gates past airport security.
+Plus, if you need to make changes, you'll find shorter lines at the customer service counters and gates past airport security.

 Don't Make Tight Connections

-There are some connections that actually force you to leave security and recheck in at another terminal.
+There are some connections that actually force you to leave security and check in again at another terminal.
 If you’ve checked luggage, it means that you will be wasting precious minutes waiting for your bags and rechecking them.
-Plus it can be harder for airlines to accommodate a passenger since they may not be able to guarantee that their luggage will arrive at the same time.
-And forget about seeing your checked luggage if you are booked on a connecting flight with a tight connection.Continue to 9 of 15 below.
+In addition, it can be harder for airlines to accommodate a passenger since they may not be able to guarantee that their luggage will arrive at the same time.

 Consider Sleeping in the Airport